MICHIGAN DESIGN PRIZE 2019 CHALLENGE:

 WHO CAN PARTICIPATE AND HOW IS THE MICHIGAN DESIGN PRIZE JUDGED?

-K – 12 Grade students, College/University students are invited to participate.
+K – 12 grade students are invited to participate.

 The competition is administered and judged by the members of the Michigan Design Council.

 WHAT INSTRUCTIONAL RESOURCES ARE AVAILABLE?